blu3mania/npp-papyrus/Configuration.md

 ## Games tabs
 Each enabled game will have its own configuration tab.
 Most configurations are self-explanatory, and you usually should just leave the default values untouched.
+For *Import directories* and *Output directory*, make sure that you **do not add trailing backslash**.
 There are a few checkboxes:

 ### Anonymize generated .PEX
 This setting allows you to anonymize the generated *.pex* file.
 In case you are not aware, when you use